QuantumVillage/EntropyLoop/README.md

 ## Acknowledgements

-This project was supported by a grant from the Mozilla Foundation to whom we are very greatful.
+This project was supported by a grant from the Mozilla Foundation to whom we are very grateful.

 ![MozillaLogo](images/MoFo_PrimaryLogo_Light_CMYK.jpg)